Txominerras/HTBmachineFinder/README.md

 ### Update Files

-This option updates the local machine database file (bundle.js) with the latest data from the Hack The Box website.
+This option updates the local machine database file (bundle.js) with the latest data from the https://htbmachines.github.io/ website.

 ```bash
 ./htb_machine_search.sh -u